-- Looking at Figure 1, what contrasts do you observe between OECD countries and developing countries?
+- Looking at Figure 1, what contrasts do you observe between OECD countries and non-industrialized countries?
 Between males and females?
 What economic and cultural differences might explain these contrasts?

 - Do you agree or disagree with the author’s prediction that emerging adulthood is likely to become a life stage experienced worldwide in the decades to come?
 What factors are likely to determine whether this turns out to be true?

 - Belief system that emphasizes the duties and obligations that each person has toward others.

 - A new life stage extending from approximately ages 18 to 25, during which the foundation of an adult life is gradually constructed in love and work.
 Primary features include identity explorations, instability, focus on self-development, feeling incompletely adult, and a broad sense of possibilities.

 - Belief system that exalts freedom, independence, and individual choice as high values.

 - The economically advanced countries of the world, in which most of the world’s wealth is concentrated.